 Eight different Highlanders commit a total of eleven errors en route to a 16-4 loss to Detroit.
 Shortstop Kid Elberfeld commits four of the fielding miscues in the contest played in New York's American League Park.

 Lou Gehrig collects fourteen total bases when he blasts two triples and two homers.
-The Yankee first baseman's offensive lead the Bronx Bombers to a 15-7 win over the Chicago at Comiskey Park.
+The Yankee first baseman's offensive output leads the Bronx Bombers to a 15-7 win over the Chicago at Comiskey Park.

 With much of its funding provided by the Clark Foundation, a charitable organization established by the Singer Sewing Machine Company, the Baseball Hall of Fame is dedicated in Cooperstown, the site selected due to an erroneous report made that claimed Abner Doubleday had invented the game in the small town located in upstate New York.
 Players selected from the first four Hall of Fame induction elections are enshrined as its first members.